ansel9618/Real_time_stock_market_Analysis/README.md

 ## step4:

-create a python script to simulate stock api using dataset provided and randomly pick data,loop and feed it to producer we can see that the data is generated while checking the randomly genereated data in producer and consumer in terminal, make sure that you run only for few seconds since we have a EC2 server with low resource thus terminate immediately else zookeeper,server,producer and consumer will shut down. incase of shut down restart  zookeeper,server,producer and consumer
+create a python script to simulate stock api using dataset provided and randomly pick data,loop and feed it to producer we can see that the data is generated

+while checking the randomly genereated data in producer and consumer in terminal, make sure that you run only for few seconds since we have a EC2 server with low resource 1 node and 1 broker thus terminate immediately else zookeeper,server,producer and consumer will shut down/stop. incase of shut down restart  zookeeper,server,producer and consumer

 ![My Image](https://github.com/ansel9618/Real_time_stock_market_Analysis/blob/main/images/p4_checking_python%20data%20genereated_in_kafka.png)